Registration and configuration of a Microsoft 365 (Office 365) tenant

 You can track the provisioning status for your tenant on the Tenants tab, by refreshing the page.
 When the process is finished, the Signature mode status on your tenant's card will change from Provisioning in progress to Connectors configuration required (Fig. 7.).
 You will also get an email notification with further setup instructions.

 Once the provisioning of our services is finished, a new accepted domain will be added to your Microsoft 365 tenant: [your unique ID].smtp.codetwo.online You can find the domain by following these steps.

 Please do not verify this domain in your Exchange admin center.
-If Microsoft 365 sends you notifications or warnings (e.g. to update the domain's DNS settings), you can configure this domain as described in this article or ignore these warnings - your mail flow is not affected.
+If Microsoft 365 sends you notifications or warnings (e.g. to update the domain's DNS settings), you can ignore these warnings - your mail flow is not affected.
+Learn more

 At this point, your tenant is almost ready - you only need to complete a few additional steps to finish the tenant's configuration.
 To learn more, click the Connectors configuration required status on your tenant's card (Fig. 7.).
 The program will show additional information and redirect you to the Next steps page (Fig. 8.), where you will learn what is required to finish the configuration of your tenant.